idgbadamosi/id/README.md

 The chart "Ride Report - No of Passengers declining trips per hour" is the same bar chart from the Excel Report plotted in R studio.

 The profit and sales report, and sales contribution per region chart are results of a 4-year-period sales data.
-The "Profit and sales report" shows the yearly ditribution of sales and profit for four years, as well as the contribution by cities, and with each category of shipping while the  "sales contribution per region" graph shows the average contribution of each region to the overall profit.
+The "Profit and sales report" shows the yearly distribution of sales and profit for four years, as well as the contribution by cities, and with each category of shipping while the  "sales contribution per region" graph shows the average contribution of each region to the overall profit.